Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: Introduction

-For the case of finite interactions, by performing the exact diagonalization (ED) we show that there is a dynamic phase transition from many-body localized (MBL) phase~\cite{Gornyi05prl, basko06annal, huse07prb, nandkishore2015many} to the thermal diffusive metal phase as the interactions strength exceeds a critical value $J_c$.
-When $J<J_c$, the tendency to MBL can be understood perturbatively: a weak interaction is irrelevant to the Anderson localized phase in the noninteracting limit so the system remains many-body localized; namely sufficiently weak SYK interactions cannot effectively thermalize the system which is Anderson localized in the noninteracting limit.
-Numerically, we find that the dynamic phase transition is characterized by the critical exponent $\nu\!\approx\!
-3.4\pm 0.1$.
-To the best of our knowledge, it is the first time in ED calculations to get a critical exponent that is consistent with Harris criteria $d\nu>2$ where $d$ is the spatial dimension \cite{harris1974,chayes1986,chandran2015}.
-Note that the critical exponent obtained here is also consistent with the calculations from real-space renormalization group~\cite{vosk2015theory,potter2015universal}.
+For the case of finite interactions, by performing exact diagonalization (ED) we show that there is a dynamic phase transition from the many-body localized (MBL) phase~\cite{Gornyi05prl, basko06annal, huse07prb, nandkishore2015many} to the thermal diffusive metal phase as the interactions strength exceeds a critical value $J_c$.
+When $J<J_c$, the tendency to the MBL phase can be understood perturbatively: a weak interaction is irrelevant to the Anderson localized phase in the noninteracting limit so the system remains many-body localized; namely sufficiently weak SYK interactions cannot effectively thermalize the system which is Anderson localized in the noninteracting limit.
+Numerically we find that the dynamic phase transition is characterized by the critical exponent $\nu\approx 1.1\pm 0.1$. which is consistent with previous works on MBL transition using small system size ED.
 Moreover, as shown in Fig. \ref{fig1}b, we find that the critical interaction strength $J_c$ needed to thermalize the system decreases with the increase of $N$, which is consistent with the analytical result of $J_c/t \!\propto\! \frac{1}{N^{5/2}\log N}$ derived from the weakly interacting limit~\cite{basko06annal}.